Sahil87095/Walmart-Project/README.md

 profit margin
 date, time — Transaction date and time

-📊 Key Analyses & Insights
+📊 Key Analyses & Insights:

 1️⃣ Payment Method Analysis
 Found different payment methods used by customers.
 Determined the number of transactions and quantity sold by each payment method.